LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 <figcaption>

+Filtering UIs are another big category of long-tail UIs, and they involve so many tradeoffs and tough design decisions you could literally write a book about just them.
-Airbnb’s filtering UI here is definitely making an effort to make simple things easy (personalized shortcuts!) and complex things possible through granular controls.
+Airbnb’s filtering UI here is definitely making an effort to make simple things easy with (personalized! 😍) shortcuts and complex things possible via more granular controls.
 </figcaption>
 </figure>

-**Which use cases are complex depends on product scope.**
-Many products succeed by focusing on making common things easy and explicitly defining complex things as out of scope.
-Kay's principle still applies — just more narrowly.
-Instagram’s complex cases are vastly different than Photoshop’s complex cases, but both have a range.

 ## It’s all about the curve { #curve }

-Picture a plane with two axes: the horizontal axis being the **complexity** of the desired task from the user's perspective, and the Y axis the **effort** (cognitive and/or physical) users need to expend to accomplish their task using a given interface.
+Picture a plane with two axes: the horizontal axis being the **complexity** of the desired task (again from the user's perspective, nothing to do with implementation complexity), and the Y axis the cognitive and/or physical **effort** users need to expend to accomplish their task using a given interface.

 Following Kay’s maxim guarantees these two points:
 - _Simple things being easy_ guarantees a point on the lower left (low use case complexity → low user effort).
 - _Complex things being possible_ guarantees a point _somewhere_ on the far right.
-The lower user effort the better, but higher up is **acceptable**.
+The lower down the better, but higher up is **acceptable**.

 <figure class="outlined width-m">
   <object data="images/curve-alankay.svg"></object>